logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/usage.md

 #### Prepare Spark API

-Additionally, for reading file based data sources, another way to read the data is using the `prepare_spark` API.
-This API can be used if you are reading the data directly through Spark.
+Additionally, for reading file based data sources, another way to read the data is using the `prepare_spark` method.
+This method can be used if you are reading the data directly through Spark.

 Firstly, it handles the setup of all Spark configurations or properties necessary for a particular type of connector and